 For people issued a citation within Las Vegas’s unincorporated areas, Las Vegas Justice Court holds biweekly “attorney sessions” on Tuesdays and Thursdays.
 The sole purpose of these sessions is to negotiate traffic tickets cases.
 Since these attorney sessions occur so frequently, these defendants can usually get their traffic ticket cases resolved within a few days.

-16. If a driver causes an accident by disobeying a traffic officer, can I file a lawsuit?
+16. If a driver causes an accident, can I file a lawsuit?

 Absolutely, an accident victim may sue the driver under the Nevada legal doctrine of negligence per se.
 A defendant is liable under negligence per se if: